Parents as Teachers

 - At age 3 outperform their peers in the areas of language, problem solving and other intellectual abilities, and social development.

-Certified Parent Educators (Parents as Teachers National Center, Inc.)
+Certified Parent Educator (Parents as Teachers National Center, Inc.)

-For more information or to enroll in Parents as Teachers Born to Learn™ program please contact Sara Sampson at 252-441-0614 or email at email@example.com
+For more information or to enroll in Parents as Teachers program please contact Molly McGinnis at 252-441-0614 or email at email@example.com